 Another reason, I want to learn Advance, is because it is a widely known tool in Higher Education.
 If you know how to use it, you are more marketable within any University position, between that and Cognos.
 I am golden.
 I am sure there is more, but that is the only two I can think of now.
 I couldn’t wait to get started.

-When we arrived to the Pete, we went up the escalator, and showed the guy our tickets, he read them, and said, “Wow lower right hand corner.
+When we arrived to the Pete, we went up the escalator, and showed the guy our tickets, he read them, and said, “Wow lower right-hand corner.
 You must know someone.”
 I smiled and said, “yeah, I like to think I do. thank you.”
 I truly had no clue where our tickets were.
-I think Drew had a good idea, but wasn’t sure.
+I think Drew had a good idea but wasn’t sure.
 We walked down the walkway to our section.
 We then had to go down some stairs.
-The attendant looked at our tickets and said, all the way down on the right hand side.
-We walked down the stairs, and I looked back at Drew. his face was all lit up like child.
+The attendant looked at our tickets and said, all the way down on the right-hand side.
+We walked down the stairs, and I looked back at Drew. his face was all lit up like a child.
 It was so cute.
 We walked down the stairs, we were practically on the court.
-The players were right infront of us, and the faculty suite was right next to us on our left hand side.
+The players were right in front of us, and the faculty suite was right next to us on our left-hand side.